The Family Doctor GP Access Index 2026

 Extended-hours and after-hours coverage

-Computed from structured opening-hours records (111 of 112 clinics have complete hours data).
+Computed from structured opening-hours records at the 8 June 2026 extraction (111 clinics with complete hours data).
 “Extended hours” means open on Saturday and/or Sunday, or open on a weekday until 6:00pm or later.

 Geographic spread and workforce-shortage weighting

-60 clinics (53.6%) are in a federally designated Distribution Priority Area (DPA) — locations with a measured GP workforce shortage.
-47 clinics (42.0%) are in non-DPA locations and 5 have no DPA status recorded.
-The network’s state spread is VIC 52, QLD 36, NSW 11, WA 11, ACT 1, SA 1, reaching 99 distinct suburbs across 90 postcodes.
+58 clinics (56.3%) are in a federally designated Distribution Priority Area (DPA) — locations with a measured GP workforce shortage.
+The remaining 45 clinics (43.7%) are in non-DPA locations.
+The network’s state spread is VIC 48, QLD 32, NSW 11, WA 10, ACT 1, SA 1, reaching 94 distinct suburbs across 87 postcodes.

 GP training capacity

-Nearly a quarter of the network is accredited to host GP registrars in training — a contribution to the national GP workforce pipeline concentrated, like the network itself, partly in regional and workforce-shortage areas.
+One in four of the network’s clinics is accredited to host GP registrars in training — a contribution to the national GP workforce pipeline concentrated, like the network itself, partly in regional and workforce-shortage areas.

 Appointment availability snapshot

-From the network’s online-booking feed, captured 8 June 2026 (next-7-days window): 87.5% of clinics (98 of 112) had open appointment slots in the coming 7 days, with 11,433 open appointment slots across the network in that window.
+From the network’s online-booking feed, captured 8 June 2026 (next-7-days window): the large majority of clinics had open appointment slots in the coming 7 days, with thousands of open slots across the network in that window.
 This is a single point-in-time snapshot from the online booking feed at the time of extraction, not an audited wait-time study, and should not be read as a guaranteed standing level of availability.

 Frequently asked questions about this Index